keptn/lifecycle-toolkit/examples/argo/README.md

 > `kubectl get keptnapplicationversions -n podtato-kubectl`
     * Get the current status of the application
     * See in which phase your application deployment is at the moment
-    * You might notice that post-deployment-tasks fail (this is expected, as the secret for the post-deployment task is not available)
-    * Therefore, you can create the post-deployment secret using the following command:
-      * `kubectl create secret generic slack-notification --from-literal=SECURE_DATA='{"slack_hook":"<WebHook>","text":"Deployed PodTatoHead Application"}' -n podtato-kubectl`

 After some time all resources should be in a succeeded state.
 In the Argo-UI you will see that the application is in sync.